ClusterCockpit/cc-backend/README.md

 * `./configs/README.md`: Infos about configuration and setup of cc-backend.
 * `./init/README.md`: Infos on how to setup cc-backend as systemd service on Linux.
 * `./tools/README.md`: Infos on the JWT authorizatin token workflows in ClusterCockpit.
+* `./docs`: You can find further documentation here.
+There is also a Hands-on tutorial that is recommended to get familiar with the ClusterCockpit setup.

 ## Demo Setup